SHARITHA2002/JavaDSA/Recursions.md

     ## Reverse an array

       - Idea 💡:
-         - Create a recursive funtcion that gets an array,start& end of an array
+         - Create a recursive function that gets an array, start& end of an array
-         - Start obviously 0 and end arr.length-1.Pass these params to recursive function
+         - Start obviously 0 and end arr.length-1.Pass these params to the recursive function
-         - Function call itself until [start<end] that means,when the start & end pointer travel in the opposit direction,@ that point we can confirm that i traversed half of the array.
+         - Function calls itself until [start<end] which means when the start & end pointers travel in the opposite direction,@ that point we can confirm that I traversed half of the array.
-         - Inside the function,try to swap both the two pointer values[start & end].
+         - Inside the function, try to swap both the two pointer values[start & end].
-         - While calling the function itself ,increment the start ptr by +1 & end ptr by -1 => for iterating throughout the loop.
+         - While calling the function itself, increment the start ptr by +1 & end ptr by -1 => for iterating throughout the loop.

       - Code 👩‍💻: